Eradication of infectious diseases: Regional elimination established or underway

 Some diseases have already been eliminated from large regions of the world, and/or are currently being targeted for regional elimination.
 This is sometimes described as "eradication", although technically the term only applies when this is achieved on a global scale.
+The term "micro-elimination" has also been used, referring to elimination of a disease from a target population within a geographical area.

 Even after regional elimination is successful, interventions often need to continue to prevent a disease becoming re-established.

 Three of the diseases here listed (lymphatic filariasis, measles, and rubella) are among the diseases believed to be potentially eradicable by the International Task Force for Disease Eradication, and if successful, regional elimination programs may yet prove a stepping stone to later global eradication programs.
 This section does not cover elimination where it is used to mean control programs sufficiently tight to reduce the burden of an infectious disease or other health problem to a level where they may be deemed to have little impact on public health, such as the leprosy, neonatal tetanus, or obstetric fistula campaigns.